kingsimba/nc-runtime/README.md

 I want a string class which is both intuitive and efficient.
 `StringSlice` is created just for that.
 It's always on stack and cheap to copy.

+> **Notes:** The name 'slice' is borrowed from Golang's slice concept.

 Unlike C string, which requires a '\0' ending, `StringSlice` contains a start pointer and a length.
-So getting a substring is very cheap.
+So creating a subslice is very cheap(just advance the pointer and reassign the length).
-For example, there is not a single `malloc()/free()` in the following code
+Consider the following code, there is not a single `malloc()/free()` in it.

 ```cpp
 StringSlice slice = "hello---world"_s;